MEQDAD0904/thelook-ecommerce-customer-retention-analysis-/README.md

 revenue health check, the analysis naturally narrowed to a single critical finding: the platform has a severe retention problem, not an acquisition problem.
-Through systematic hypothesis testing across four dimensions — demographics, product category, first order value, and delivery time — no variable was found to explain the return decision.
+Through systematic hypothesis testing across four dimension demographics, product category, first order value, and delivery time no variable was found to explain the return decision.
 This leads to a clear and honest conclusion: the driver of retention lies in post-purchase experience data that does not currently exist in the dataset.

----

 ## Business Context